Digital Marketing Agency | SEO, Paid Social & PPC

 Disadvantages of using the Tor Network?

-The usage of Tor, despite the fact that it offers users anonymity and security, does come with a few limitations.
+The usage of Tor, even though it offers users anonymity and security, does come with a few limitations.

 Content blocking: When visitors browse websites using Tor, the proprietors of such websites do not receive user information, such as their IP addresses or data from third-party cookies.
 As a result, many websites restrict traffic from Tor.